What is the Inspire Learning programme?

 The starting point was not to save money and this is not a driver the programme.
 There are however potential benefits in terms of teacher efficiency and workload, physical printing/copying costs, out-of-hours and out-of-classroom learning, accessibility adjustments and transport.
 There are also anticipated reductions in the cost of supporting the current school IT estate as rollout of a 1 to 1 device programme reduces demand for ‘traditional’ computer lab environments and frees these up for curricular areas that have specific requirements.

-Was a Bring your own device (BYOD) strategy or element considered?
+Was a bring your own device strategy or element considered?

 The device is only one part of the much wider Inspire Learning programme.
-It is not the intention of the programme to limit the opportunities for learning for children and young people in the Borders and therefore the shared model would not have achieved the Council’s desired outcomes.
+It is not the intention of the programme to limit the opportunities for learning for children and young people in the Borders and therefore the shared model would not have achieved our desired outcomes.

-Was the investment weighed up against alternatives that the same level of funding would provide (e.g. additional teaching staff)?
+Was the investment weighed up against alternatives that the same level of funding would provide?

-This project is funded from capital funds which the Council cannot spend on staffing costs (revenue costs).
+This project is funded from capital funds which we cannot spend on staffing costs (revenue costs).